UdayaraviPatil-WKH/WKSQL/README.md

 [WKSQL](https://github.com/UdayaraviPatil-WKH/WKSQL) lets you execute TSQL commands on a remote SQL Server and get the results.
 It is a lightweight .NET wrapper.
 About 30% of the bindings are written in C# and 70% of code is in T-SQL.

-CefSharp is [MIT](https://github.com/UdayaraviPatil-WKH/WKSQL?tab=MIT-1-ov-file) licensed, so it can be used in proprietary applications.
+WKSQL is [MIT](https://github.com/UdayaraviPatil-WKH/WKSQL?tab=MIT-1-ov-file) licensed, so it can be used in proprietary applications.

 ## Releases